 Once again, this reinforces the importance of knowing where your oils come from.

-Tips on How to Do an Essential Oil Detox
+Tips on Doing an Essential Oil Detox

 There are several ways to do an essential oil detox, and safety should be a top concern.
 Meaning this, you don’t want to drink several drops of essential oils in water every morning because you see something on Pinterest!
 Seriously, I see this stuff all the time and it’s ludicrous.